Sturdy-Subnet/distributor/README.md

 This project consists of two main components:
 1. **LP Miner**: Sends LP positions to validators on SN10
-2. **Distributor**: Distributes rewards to LPs based on their fee generation performance
+2. **Distributor**: Distributes rewards the miner receives to LPs based on their fee generation performance

 ## Features